Alec Coppel: I Killed the Count

 His first big success was his play I Killed the Count (1937), which had a successful run in the West End.
 Coppel turned it into a novel (1939), screenplay and radio play.
 It also led to him receiving screenwriting offers.

 His script credits include Over the Moon (1939), the film version of I Killed the Count (1939), and Just like a Woman (1939).
-Coppel contributed to the book of a revue, Let's Pretend (1940), and wrote a new play, Believe It Or Not (1940).
+Coppel contributed to the book of a revue, Let's Pretend (1940), and wrote a new play, Believe It or Not (1940).

 Return to Australia

 Coppel returned to Australia in 1940 for his "health".
-While there he co-founded and worked as a director for Whitehall Productions, operating out of the Minvera Theatre in Kings Cross.
+While there he and Kathleen Mary Robinson founded Whitehall Productions, operating out of the Minerva Theatre in Kings Cross.

-Among the plays he presented there was the world premiere of his own Mr Smart Guy (1941).
-He also wrote for radio and contributed to the script of Smithy (1946), one of the few feature films made in Australia during this time.
+The first play they presented there was the world premiere of Coppel's Mr Smart Guy (1941).
+The huge theatre was seldom full but they staged two plays every night.
+Coppel also wrote for radio and contributed to the script of Smithy (1946), one of the few feature films made in Australia during this time.

 Return to London

-Coppel moved back to London towards the end of the war, and continued to alternate between novels, plays and screenplays.
+Coppel moved back to London in 1944 after he and Robinson disagreed.
+He was replaced by Roland Walton.
+Coppel continued to alternate between novels, plays and screenplays.

 His plays included My Friend Lester (1947) and A Man About a Dog (1949).
 His scripts included Brass Monkey (1948), Woman Hater (1948), Obsession (1949) (based on A Man About a Dog), Two on the Tiles (1951), and Smart Alec (1951) (based on Mr Smart Guy).

 Coppel was hired to rewrite some scenes on No Highway in the Sky (1951) starring James Stewart and wrote Mr. Denning Drives North (1951) based on his own novel.

 He became the first Australian to receive an Academy Award nomination for screenwriting with The Captain's Paradise, which was nominated for Best Story in 1953.
 That year he published a novel The Last Parable (1953).

 Coppel was used by Warwick Pictures on Hell Below Zero (1954) and The Black Knight (1954); like No Highway and Captain's Paradise they were British films with American stars and Coppel wanted to work in Hollywood.